pantheon-systems/documentation/source/docs/articles/sites/settings/selecting-a-plan.md

 ---

 ## Overview
-Pantheon offers multiple service levels, called ["Plans"](https://www.getpantheon.com/pricing).
+Pantheon offers multiple service levels, called [Plans](https://www.getpantheon.com/pricing).
 You can select the plan that works best for you and your needs.
 As you grow you can start on the Basic Plan.
 The once you start to grow and have more specific requirements, you can take a look at the Pro Plan, which can be part of the recipe to get your site or application scale and perform better.

 ## Select a Site

-To get started, pick a plan by select the site that you would like to associate with a plan.
+To get started, pick a plan by selecting the site you would like to associate with a plan.

 ![select site](https://www.getpantheon.com/sites/default/files/docs/desk_images/336531)

 ## Select the Site Settings

-After you get to your site's dashboard, you can click the “_Settings_” link in the upper-right corner of your site's workspace.
+After you get to your site's dashboard, you can click the **Settings** link in the upper-right corner of your site's workspace.

 ![settings button](https://www.getpantheon.com/sites/default/files/docs/desk_images/336532)